Henriette Petit: Biography

 In 1923, back in Chile, Petit joined the Montparnasse group, an avant-garde movement of influences from Post-Impressionism and Fauvism.
-The group included José Perotti and the brothers Julio and Manuel Ortiz de Zárate, as well as Luis Vargas Rosas.
+The group included José Perotti and the brothers Julio and Manuel Ortíz de Zárate, as well as Luis Vargas Rosas.
 Petit and Vargas Rosa married in 1927, with the poet Vicente Huidobro as best man.

 In 1926, Petit settled in Paris, where she continued to specialize in sketches, drawing and painting, and joined the artistic environment which she shared with, among others, the French Le Corbusier and Fernand Léger, the Spanish Juan Gris, Joan Miró and Pablo Picasso, the British William Hayter and the American Alexander Calder.
 In the French capital, in addition to dedicating herself to painting, she worked at the Henri-Rousselle psychiatric hospital.

 Petit and Vargas Rosas returned to Chile in 1941, due to World War II.
 Petit's artistic production declined notably due to the uprooting caused by being away from France.
 Her last trip to the Gallic country was in 1963.

-Petit died in Santiago, December 9, 1983.
+On 9 December 1983 Petit died in Santiago, aged 89.